Clapham or Nappy Valley

 - Take a stroll in Battersea Park, teach your children how to cycle and go see the new-borns in the Battersea Zoo or let teens play freely in the Adventure Park

 - Have a drink in the trendy bars of Northcote Road and dine in one of the many restaurants in the area:

-- Numero Uno for pasta with lobster, Lola Roja for amazing tapas, Tsunami for amazingly thin black cod, Trinity for the tasting menu English, Chez Bruce for the Michelin Star … or in one of our traditional Pubs (the Abbeville, the Windmill, the Stonehouse …).
+- Numero Uno for pasta with lobster, Tsunami for amazingly thin black cod, Trinity for the tasting menu English, Chez Bruce for the Michelin Star … or in one of our traditional Pubs (the Abbeville, the Windmill, the Stonehouse …).
 Finally, end your evening in the bars and trendy clubs of Clapham High Street.

 - Do your grocery shopping on the Northcote Road market, 3 times a week, and especially on Saturday for the very family like atmosphere and do not forget to have a coffee at Gail or Paul … their good breads await you.

-- Change your wardrobe at TK Max, the paradise of designer brand off-price retail.
+- Change your wardrobe at TK Maxx, the paradise of designer brand off-price retail.

 - Go out to the theatre or visit exhibits at the Battersea Arts Centre, Theatre 503 and discover new talents.

 - Relax with Yoga Battersea, which offers pre and post natal yoga classes –

 Visit all boroughs here